oluwasemiloga/mydareyio_pbl/Project2.md

 ![Proj2_24](https://user-images.githubusercontent.com/20802925/116994443-a1a43380-acd0-11eb-8cd7-a80d73c98f30.PNG)

 I disabled the default nginx host and reloaded nginx to apply the changes.
-I also created and index.html file in the web root folder to test the new server block.
+I also created an index.html file in the web root folder to test the new server block.

 ![Proj2_25](https://user-images.githubusercontent.com/20802925/116994783-11b2b980-acd1-11eb-80fc-212587683e54.PNG)